chrisbrasington/screenshot-bot/README.md

 # Screenshot Bot

-Screenshot Bot is a Discord bot that periodically checks specified Steam accounts or Twitter accounts for new image tweets, and posts them in a designated Discord channel.
+Screenshot Bot is a Discord bot designed to fetch and display Steam screenshots directly within Discord channels.
+The bot leverages Selenium and BeautifulSoup to scrape Steam profiles and extract screenshot data, making it easier for users to share their gaming moments with their friends.

 ![](.img/sample1.png)